Adaptive Compute-and-Forward with Lattice Codes Over Algebraic Integers

 \section{Problem Statement}

-The network considered in this paper is the compute-and-forward relay network first studied by Nazer and Gastpar in \cite{nazer2011CF}.
-We consider an AWGN network with $K$ source nodes and $M$ destination nodes as shown in Fig~\ref{fig:CF_model}.
+The network considered in this paper is the compute-and-forward relay network studied by Nazer and Gastpar in \cite{nazer2011CF}.
+The network consists of $K$ source nodes and $M$ destination nodes as shown in Fig~\ref{fig:CF_model}.
 Each source node has a message $w_k\in\{1,2,\ldots,W\}$, $k\in\{1,\ldots,K\}$ which can alternatively be expressed by a length-$N'$ vector over some finite field, i.e., $\mathbf{w}_k\in\mbb{F}_p^{N'}$ with $W=p^{N'}$.
 This message is fed into an encoder $\mathcal{E}^N_k$ whose output is a length-$N$ codeword $\mathbf{x}_k\in\mbb{C}^N$.
 The codeword is subject to the average power constraint $P$ per complex dimension given by

 The received signal at destination $m$ is given by